hefan/spree_dynamic_variants/README.md

 SpreeDynamicVariants
 ====================

-This Gems creates variants for a Spree/Solidus Shop when needed.
+This Gems creates variants for a Spree Shop when needed.
 Useful for products with many, many options.
 Dynamic Variant Creation is a better alternative than creating multimillion variant entries for each possible option combination.